 It was no sophomoric error when Friedrich Engels described Aristotle — not Plato or some neoplatonist — as the greatest dialectician of the ancient world.
 Aristotelian “dialectic” is just cumulative, exploratory discursive reasoning about concrete meanings in the absence of initial certainty.

 Broad usage of the term “dialectic” includes meanings of both dialogue and logic.
 For Plato, dialogue aimed directly at truth (though not necessarily reaching it).
-Aristotle considered a many-sided logical/semantic analysis to be the single most important tool of science, and more rigorous than the dialogue that was Plato’s favorite literary device.
+Aristotle considered a many-sided logical/semantic analysis to be the single most important tool of science, and to be more rigorous than the dialogue that was Plato’s favorite literary device.

-For Aristotle, unlike Plato, dialectic is not a direct quest for truth.
-It is instead an inferential/semantic examination of opinion or what is merely said (or, I would argue, of appearance).
+Aristotelian dialectic is a semantic and pragmatic inferential examination of opinion or what is merely said (or analogously, I would argue, of appearance).
 It uses the same logical forms as the rational knowledge Aristotle called episteme; but unlike the latter, yields results that Aristotle calls only “probable”, because they depend on premises that are merely “said” rather than rationally known.
 (This is a qualitative assessment having nothing to do with statistical probability.)

 My own candidate for the greatest example of ancient dialectic is the development of the concepts of ousia (“what it was to have been” a thing) and energeia (“at-work-ness”) in the central books of Aristotle’s Metaphysics.
 As in the biological works, merely binary distinction is not the main point there.

 The stereotype of a binary schematism at work in Hegel is not without basis, but more careful commentary has limited its scope.
 Aristotelian dialectic actually pervades Hegel’s works.